Caucasian Kazak Rugs

-The finest 19th century Kazak rugs are long prized by connoisseurs of Caucasian rugs.
-Kazak is in the Republic of Armenia, directly to the north west of Lake Sewan.
+Kazak is in the Republic of Armenia, directly to the northwest of Lake Sewan.
 “In weaving terms, Kazak is probably the most famous area in the Caucasus, for the best of the rugs produced there…combined stunning geometric designs with fabulous colors derived from high-quality dyes.
-It is possible to attribute some weavings from this area to specific villages, but when a piece cannot be precisely identified it is known simply as a Kazak or by reference to the design” (Middleton, Michael, Rugs & Carpets: Techniques, Traditions & Designs.
+It is possible to attribute some weavings from this area to specific villages, but when a piece cannot be precisely identified it is known simply as a Kazak or by reference to the design” (Middleton, Michael, “Rugs & Carpets: Techniques, Traditions & Designs.”
 Mitchell Beazley, London, 1996, p.
 52).
 The aesthetic begot an astonishing panoply of patterns with names such as Fachralo, Lori Pamback, Karachov, Bordjalou and Sewan Kazak.